 Here is what every private landlord in England should do immediately:

 A comprehensive 2026 compliance checklist covering every obligation under the RRA 2025, ERA 2025, and existing housing law.
-Penalty figures, notice periods, and checklist items all updated for May 2026.
+Penalty figures, notice periods, and checklist items all updated for June 2026.
 The most complete landlord compliance document on the UK market.

-The RRA 2025 is the biggest change — but it will not be the last.
+Get the Compliance Checklist — £14.99 →The RRA 2025 is the biggest change — but it will not be the last.
 Landlord law in England is evolving rapidly.
 The PRS database rollout continues through 2026–2027.
 Section 8 grounds are already being reviewed by legal practitioners.
 New court procedure rules for possession proceedings will follow.

-This guide was written and verified in May 2026.
+This guide was written and verified in June 2026.
 It is for informational purposes only and does not constitute legal advice.
 If you are unsure about your obligations as a landlord, you should consult a qualified solicitor specialising in residential property law.